 - Lead the application development department, oversee budgeting, strategic planning, and daily operations.

 - Develop strategies for creating and integrating new applications and increasing the sharing of information across systems.

 - Work with departments to determine technology needs and design solutions.

 Director of Applications Job Listings

 Popular Skills for Director of Applications

-Directors of Applications who responded to the survey indicated only a few skills that they use on the job.
+Survey results suggest that Directors of Applications put a wide range of professional skills to use.
 Lucky workers who know Software Development can expect a significant pay bump, scoring salaries 32 percent above average.
 Microsoft Office and Microsoft Excel are also correlated to pay that is above average, with increases between 6 percent and 32 percent.
-Skills that are correlated to lower pay, on the other hand, include SQL and Project Management.
+At the other end of the pay range are skills like SQL and Project Management.
 Most people who know Microsoft Office also know SQL.

 Pay by Experience Level for Director of Applications

 Pay by Experience for a Director of Applications has a positive trend.
 An entry-level Director of Applications with less than 5 years of experience can expect to earn an average total compensation of $101,000 based on 9 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Director of Applications with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $123,000 based on 25 salaries.
 An experienced Director of Applications which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $141,000 based on 54 salaries.
 A Director of Applications with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $154,000 based on 34 salaries.